andk/pause/doc/operating-model.md

-  (this was a hack put in place before the **`no_index`** directive was available, but given it is used by many distributions on CPAN, it will be respected for the forseeable future).
+  (this was a hack put in place before the **`no_index`** directive was available, but given it is used by many distributions on CPAN, it will be respected for the foreseeable future).
 * If an error (in PAUSE) happens during indexing, then one or more packages in a distribution may end up not being indexed.
   You will generally be informed about this in an email you receive from PAUSE.